SuiOni/fast-api-sample-project/README.md

 - Using seperate crud logic for easy extensibility
 - Using environment variables for enhanced security
 - Use real PostgreSQL Database hosted in Heroku
-- Host App itself with Heroku
+- Host App itself with Heroku => changed api url
 - CI/CD: Auto deployment
 - Added script for linting and formatting
 - DB initialisation scripts